MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/Google-Drive-connector.md

 ## Limitations
-- Folder, replies & comments aren't inxedbale
+- Folder, replies & comments aren't indexable
 - Doesn't crawl user identities and access permissions.
 - Only files accessible to anyone in Google Drive are indexed.
 - All files indexed using the Google Drive connector are visible to all Microsoft 365 users in your tenant, from Microsoft Search or Copilot.